skulpt/skulpt/moreiteration.rst

    object along with the number of degrees to rotate.
 The rotational degrees can be positive or negative, and should be multiples of 90.

+#.
+After you have scaled an image too much it looks blocky.
+One way of
+   reducing the blockiness of the image is to replace each pixel with the average values of the pixels around it.
+This has the effect of smoothing out the changes in color.
+Write a function that takes an image as a parameter and smooths the image.
+Your function should return a new image that is the same as the old but smoothed.

+#.
+When you scan in images using a scanner they may have lots of noise due to
+   dust particles on the image itself or the scanner itself, or the images may even be damaged.
+One way of eliminating this noise is to replace each pixel by the median value of the pixels surrounding it.

+#.
+Research the Sobel edge detection algorithm and implement it.

 .. toctree::
     :hidden: